Causal Inference and Data Fusion in Econometrics: Transportability of Causal Knowledge

 For an example, consider the study by \citet{Banerjee2007} that analyzes the effects of a remedial education program in two major cities in Western India: Mumbai and Vadodara.
 The randomized intervention provided schools with an extra teacher for tutoring children in the third and fourth grades, who had been lagging behind their peers.
 The program showed substantial positive effects on children's academic achievements, at least in the short-run.
-Interestingly, however, while treatment effects on math scores were similar in both cities, the effect on language proficiency was weaker in Mumbai compared to Vadodara.
+Interestingly, however, while treatment effects on mathematics scores were similar in both cities, the effect on language proficiency was weaker in Mumbai compared to Vadodara.
 The authors explain this finding by higher baseline reading skills in Mumbai, where families were on average wealthier and schools were better equipped.
-In math, by contrast, baseline skill levels did not differ significantly.
-As a consequence, the remedial education program, which targeted only the most basic competencies in the curriculum, was equally effective.
+By contrast, baseline skill levels in mathematics did not differ significantly.
+The remedial education program, which targeted only the most basic competencies in the curriculum, was therefore equally effective for mathematics skills.